Maczi01/unball/AI_PHOTO_ANALYSIS.md

 1. User uploads a photo in the submission form
 2. "Analyze with AI" button appears below the photo preview
-3. Click the button to trigger AI analysis (takes 2-5 seconds)
+3. Click the button to trigger AI analysis (takes 3-8 seconds)
+4. **Two-step analysis process:**
+   - **Step 1:** Gemini AI analyzes the image
+   - **Step 2:** Wikipedia verification for detected entities (stadium, teams, competition)
-4. Form fields are automatically filled with AI suggestions:
+5. Form fields are automatically filled with AI suggestions:
    - **Year** - Estimated based on image quality, kits, stadium features
-   - **Place/Location** - City, Country from stadium/context
+   - **Place/Location** - City, Country from stadium/context (enhanced with Wikipedia data)
-   - **Competition** - e.g., Premier League, Champions League, World Cup
+   - **Competition** - e.g., Premier League, Champions League, World Cup (verified against Wikipedia)
    - **Description** - Brief 1-2 sentence description of the scene
    - **Tags** - Relevant keywords (match-action, celebration, historic-moment, etc.)
-   - **Event Name** - Stadium name if detected
+   - **Event Name** - Stadium name if detected (verified against Wikipedia)
+6. Wikipedia sources are displayed as clickable links for verification

 ### AI Confidence Levels

 The AI provides a confidence rating for its analysis:

-- **High** - Very confident in the identification (visible jerseys, clear stadium, etc.)
+- **High** - Very confident in the identification (visible jerseys, clear stadium, etc.) or verified with Wikipedia
-- **Medium** - Reasonably confident but some uncertainty
+- **Medium** - Reasonably confident but some uncertainty, or partially verified with Wikipedia
 - **Low** - Rough estimates only, should be manually verified

+**Note:** Confidence levels are automatically upgraded when Wikipedia verification succeeds:
+- Low → Medium (if Wikipedia sources found)
+- Medium → High (if Wikipedia sources found)

 ### What Gets Detected